jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) For the purposes of this subpart except section CB 6A, a person acquires an estate, interest, or option that is land (the land) on the date that begins a period in which the person has an estate or interest in, or an option to acquire, the land, alone or jointly or in common with another person.
 First exception: acquisition of land by company to be formed (2) If a person, on behalf of a company to be formed, enters an agreement under which the company will have land, the company is treated, for the purposes of this subpart in relation to the land, as existing from when the person enters the agreement.
-Second exception: further land from exercise of option (3) If a person who has an estate or interest in land has subsequently, as a consequence of the person's exercise of an option, another estate or interest (the other land interest) in the same land, the person is treated for the purposes of this subpart as having the other land interest from the time of the exercise of the option.
+Second exception: land from exercise of option
+(3) A person that exercises an option to acquire land and acquires the land, is treated as acquiring the land at the time when they exercise the option.
 Relationship with subparts FB and FC
 (4) Subsections (1) to (3) are overridden, for a transaction, by a provision in subpart FB or FC (which relate to transfers of property) providing for the timing of the transaction.